Chaganti-Reddy/Face-Mask-Detector/README.md

 - **RMFD dataset** ([See here](https://github.com/X-zhangyang/Real-World-Masked-Face-Dataset))

 ```
-These are some of image of datasets.
+These are some of the images of datasets.
 ```
 | ![](/assets/2) |
 |:--:|